The Unsung Reef

 The Reef’s relative obscurity and underappreciation are likely due, at least in part, to the understated qualities of the organisms that define it: kelp and other seaweeds.
 This is the stuff that fouls propellers and public beaches, that twines around your limbs should you be hardy enough to swim in the frigid waters where it resides.
 Unlike their psychedelically hued coral neighbors to the north, most seaweeds—there are thousands of species—are green, and brown, and occasionally a bold, rusty red.
 Many of their cohabitants are dressed to match.
 Still, despite this modest appearance, discounting and undervaluing seaweeds and the complex and important ecosystems they support, would be—has been—a grave mistake.

 While the physiological resemblance is notable, the functional similarities between seaweeds and plants are far more important.
-Like the trees in a rainforest, seaweeds are the foundation of their world, its ecosystem engineers, says Adriana Vergés, a marine ecologist at the University of New South Wales.
+Like the trees in the rainforest, seaweeds are the foundation of their world, its ecosystem engineers, says Adriana Vergés, a marine ecologist at the University of New South Wales.
 “They support entire ecological communities,” she explains.
 “This includes hundreds of species that get shelter, food, and habitat from these seaweeds.”

 To scientists like Vergés and Johnson, who have spent decades studying seaweeds and their decline, the value of these ecosystems is undeniable.
 Some of that value is certainly economic.
 But much of the Great Southern Reef’s inherent worth lies in the astounding diversity of species it supports.
 And much of that diversity is unique.
 According to the 2016 paper that argued for the Reef’s recognition and protection, between 30 and 60 percent of its species are found nowhere else on Earth.
-Geographic isolation—the same factor that gave rise to marsupial mammals—is partly responsible for the Great Southern Reef’s abundance of unique organisms, the authors wrote.
-But so, too, have the region’s geologic and climatic conditions—environmental factors that remained remarkably stable here for 50 million years prior to the Industrial Revolution.
+Geographic isolation—the same factor that gave rise to marsupial mammals, for example—is partly responsible for the Great Southern Reef’s abundance of unique organisms, the authors wrote.
+But so, too, have the region’s geologic and climatic conditions—environmental factors that remained remarkably stable for 50 million years prior to the Industrial Revolution.

-New Section Title Text Block (use if final text includes section titles)Their work day began several hours before the sun came up.
+The work day began several hours before the sun came up.
 As thick, ocean-hugging sheets of cold mist crept over the docks in Tasmania’s Pirates Bay, Simon Wally and Shane Bloomfield donned raingear that hadn’t completely dried from the days before and loaded well-used gear onto the boat.
 The sky and water were both still inky when they set off to check the lobster traps they’d dropped the previous afternoon, and the choppy swell seemed designed to urge them back to shore.
 But when the sun finally rose, casting a warm glow on the rugged, pristinely forested cliffs that ring the bay, the scene quickly became less forbidding.
 “It’s a beautiful place to wake up,” says Gilligan.

 A 2015 study by scientists at the University of Tasmania revealed that southern rock lobster larvae experience significantly higher settlement success and lower predation rates when they land in kelp forests than when they end up in a barren habitat.
 It’s no surprise then that Tasmania’s native lobsters have become less numerous as kelp forests have disappeared.
 And while warmer waters have allowed eastern rock lobsters to enter the region for the first time, this species also struggles in degraded habitat.